Rationalising Denominators 3: Sums

 return s_items(x) == s_items(y)

-Next we’ll defining a normalise_sum
+Next we’ll define a normalise_sum

 function to hold our